 Ordinary Time: July 10th

-Saturday of the Fourteenth Week of Ordinary Time
+Saturday of the Fourteenth Week in Ordinary Time

-Old Calendar: Saint Felicity and her Seven Sons, martyrs and Sts.
-Rufina and Secunda, virgins and martyrs (RM); St Amalberge of Mauberge (RM)
+Other Commemorations: St. Canute, Martyr (RM); Saint Felicity and her Seven Sons, Martyrs (RM); Sts.
+Rufina and Secunda, Virgins and Martyrs, Religious (RM); St Amalberge of Mauberge (RM)

 Saint Felicity was a noble Roman matron, distinguished above all for her virtue.
 This mother of seven children raised her sons in the fear of the Lord, and after the death of her husband, served God in continence, concerning herself only with good works.
 Her good examples and those of her children brought a number of pagans to renounce their superstitions, and also encouraged the Christians to show themselves worthy of their vocation.
 The pagan priests, furious at seeing their gods abandoned, denounced her.
 She appeared with her pious sons before the prefect of Rome, who exhorted her to sacrifice to idols, but in reply heard a generous confession of faith.

-- Learn more about St Felicitas and her Seven Holy Sons
+- Learn more about the Seven Holy Brothers:

 Sts.
 Rufina and Secunda